smarie/ALL_OF_THE_ABOVE/README.md

 ### Tests

+ * [pytest-steps](https://smarie.github.io/python-pytest-steps) helps you to create step-wise / incremental tests in `pytest`.
- * [pytest-cases](https://smarie.github.io/python-pytest-cases) is a tool to separate test functions from test cases data
+ * [pytest-cases](https://smarie.github.io/python-pytest-cases) is a tool to separate test functions from test cases data in `pytest`.

 ### Misc / exotic